 In our current real estate market, homes that are priced well and present well will still sell quickly.
 The last thing you want is for your home to accumulate too many days on the market.

 Stage it Yourself

-There are some inexpensive ways to stage and prepare a home for sale.
+There are some inexpensive ways to stage and preparing to sell vacant homes.
 Adding a fresh coat of paint is ideal and not having any holes in the walls from past artwork is ideal!
 Ensuring that the windows are clean and let natural light in.
-Deeply clean the home including tile grout, flooring, carpet, bathrooms and kitchen.
+Deeply clean the home including tile grout, flooring, carpet, bathrooms, and kitchen.
 If the home is vacant, then perhaps add a pretty orchid for the kitchen island which will be pretty in photos and in person.
 You can stage it yourself fairly inexpensively from stores such as Home Goods where you can find some furnishings and artwork that are inexpensive.

 There are some tips to stage a vacant home including keeping utilities on, including water.
 Inevitably, you will have a buyer that may have to use the facilities when they are touring the home, and best if the water (and the other utilities) are turned on.